The following information was gathered from various sources,

 Boulton (now resident in Australia) founded the British Karate Kyokushinkai

-(BKK) organisation.
+(BKK) organisation, located on the premises of the London Judo Society (LJS).
 The first full time dojo was located in

-Stratford, in East London.
+Stratford, in East London, and now he teaches primarily at the Wimbledon and Crystal Palace dojo.
 The number of clubs expanded such that

 today there are between 65 and 70 throughout Great Britain.